 The songs on the singles and albums included here have one thing in commonBowie either wrote or produced them, played instruments or did backing vocalsbut he does not provide lead vocals (these are listed in Guest Appearances).
-The albumsin this section Iggy Pop's TV Eye (1978) to Sister Midnight (1999)are listed in a chronological order.
+The albumsin this section Iggy Pop's TV Eye (1978) to The Bowie Years (2020)are listed in a chronological order.

 |Iggy Pop: TV Eye